leejoonli/code-every-day/log.md

 ## Thoughts

 Having a tough time learning Docker.
 Tried to follow a written tutorial on the Docker docs but local host wouldn't load.
 Need to debug and practice more.

+# Day 138 (7/6/2022)

+## Docker and Codewars

+Tried practicing docker.
+Did a codewars challenge.
+The challenge was to return the value of a string based off the values the instructions give you.

+## Thoughts

+Figured out the error is CORS related and not sure how to proceed.
+The code challenge was pretty easy.
+Could've done a loop and conditionals but decided to create a class and in the class it has a function that returns the value of the string just to practice OOP.